 The Activities Committee for 2013/2014 so far consists of:

-This year the European study trip went Strasbourg, which is also called the capital of Europe.
+In the year 2012 the European study trip went Strasbourg, which is also called the capital of Europe.
 Over more than twenty important European institutions are seated in Strasbourg, for example the European Parliament and the Council of Europe.
 Another reason to go to this city is to catch a glimpse of the rich history.
 We went on a visit with a group of thirty students from the 26th till the 28th of November 2012.

 The three days were richly filled.
 On the first day we gathered in the early morning at Jaarbeursplein in Utrecht.
 On time, about 6:10 am everyone was present and we could head for Strasbourg.
 The journey proceeded smoothly and in the late afternoon we arrived at the hotel.
 When everyone had brought their bags to their room we went to the city centre for a first impression.
 The centre was in Christmas sphere: there was a Christmas market and there were lights and decorations, everywhere.
 We had some free time to walk around.
 In a nice attempt to stay was warm, we enjoyed a nip of glue wine and hot chocolate.
 About an hour later we started the city tour.
 We were introduced to the centre its different areas.
 We were not acquainted with the city, so unfortunately our tour ended in wandering around for a while.
 As the weather became worse, we decided that finishing the tour was no option.
 A warm meal in a nearby Italian restaurant was welcome since it had been a long day.